Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay

+As a guidance to the reader, we will now outline the key technical constituents of the proofs of the above results.
+In this description, we will also underline similarities and differences from existing techniques in the literature.

-We briefly outline the key ideas of the proof of our results.
-For the proof of Theorem \ref{thm-existence}, we have drawn inspiration from the simple and very elegant approach of Berestycki \cite{B17} for the construction of GMC for log-correlated fields on finite dimensional spaces.
-His route goes over a $L^2$ computation to prove convergence in the $L^2$ region, then using Girsanov's formula to determine thick points (and show that every Liouville point $x\in D$ is $\gamma$-thick in the uniform integrability threshold), and finally removing points that are thicker than this prescribed value to show convergence of the measure in the entire uniform integrability region.
-We approach the uniform integrability phase directly via the martingale properties of $(\mu_{\gamma,T}(\Omega))_{T\geq 0}$ to show that for a fixed Borel set $A\subset \Omega$, $\lim_{T\to\infty}\mu_{\gamma,T}(A)$ exists $\mathbf{P}$-a.s. and in $L^1(\mathbf{P})$.
-Together with a suitable tightness criteria valid in the Wiener space (see Lemma \ref{tight}), we will deduce the weak convergence of $\mu_{\gamma,T}$ and also its normalization $\widehat{\mu}_{\gamma,T}$.
+{\it Step 1 (Weak convergence):} For the existence part of the proof of Theorem \ref{thm-existence}, we have drawn inspiration from the simple and very elegant approach of Berestycki \cite{B17} for the construction of GMC for log-correlated fields on finite dimensional spaces.
+This approach goes via employing a second moment method to prove convergence in the $L^2$ region, then using Girsanov's formula to determine thick points and showing that every Liouville point $x\in D$ is $\gamma$-thick, and finally covering the entire uniform integrability phase by removing points which are thicker than this prescribed value.
+In the current setup, we approach the uniform integrability phase directly by using martingale properties.
+The starting point is that, for any Borel set $A\subset \Omega$, $(\mu_{\gamma,T}(A))_{T\geq 0}$ is a martingale w.r.t. the white noise filtration (see Lemma \ref{mart} and Lemma \ref{lemma-exchange-cond-probs}).
+This guarantees convergence of $\mu_{\gamma,T}(A)$ $\mathbf P$-a.s. and in $L^1(\mathbf P)$ to {\it some random variable} $\mu_\gamma(A)$ in the uniform integrability phase (the same statement holds for the normalized version $\widehat\mu_{\gamma,T}(A)\to \mu_\gamma(A)/\mu_\gamma(\Omega)$).
+However, it is not clear that the limiting random variable defines a probability measure, so we cannot derive weak convergence just from this fact.
+Thus, we first prove that the sequence $(\widehat\mu_{\gamma,T})_{T\geq 0}$ is tight, in order to obtain a weakly convergent subsequence.
+For this purpose, first it is necessary to find a countable collection $\mathcal X$ of Borel sets in $\Omega$ where the almost sure convergence $\widehat\mu_{\gamma,T}(A)\to \mu_\gamma(A)/\mu_\gamma(\Omega)$ takes places simultaneously for {\it all} $A\in \mathcal X$.
+Using this construction and a continuity property of the limiting random variables $\mu_\gamma(\cdot)$, we then show that $\mathbf P$-a.s., the family $\{\widehat\mu_{\gamma,T}\}_T$ is uniformly tight, and moreover, the weak limit of $\widehat\mu_{\gamma,T}$ is uniquely determined.
+We refer to Proposition \ref{prop-weak-conv} for details.